DarioBalinzo/kafka-connect-elasticsearch-source/README.md

 * Default: null
 * Importance: high

 ``incrementing.field.name``
 The name of the strictly incrementing field to use to detect new records.

 * Type: any
 * Importance: high

+``incrementing.field.initial.value``
+Where to start for the incrementing field.

+* Type: any
+* Importance: high